 12. Free shipping.

 This really is my dream baby registry website because it makes registering for products fun!
-It’s no wonder that it’s the fastest growing universal baby registry out there.
-They make the whole process enjoyable and a lot less overwhelming with their free personal registry consulting from their Happiness Heroes and Hello Baby, their sample registries, and a huge variety of pregnancy and parenting articles.
-If you still aren’t sure what you want to register for they even offer a quiz to help narrow down the perfect items for you.
+It’s no wonder that it’s the fastest-growing universal baby registry out there.
+They make the process enjoyable and a lot less overwhelming with their free personal registry consulting from their Happiness Heroes and Hello Baby, sample registries, and a huge variety of pregnancy and parenting articles.
+If you still aren’t sure what you want to register for, they even offer a quiz to help narrow down the perfect items for you.

 Their questions were too cute and quick to answer.
 This took me only 2-3 minutes to complete.